NINJOE-1/SYSC3303Project/README.md

 Scheduler is in the waiting state

 When running the ElevatorSubsystem test case, the output should produce the following results:
+Elevator is in the waiting state
+Scheduler is in the waiting state
+Request at Sat Feb 17 12:00:00 EST 2024 (1 -> 5) is being processed
+Scheduler is in the working state
+Elevator is in the moving to request state
+Elevator has reached 1
+Elevator is in the arrived at request state
+Elevator is in the picking up passenger state
+Elevator is in the moving to destination state Elevator moved to floor 2
+Elevator moved to floor 3
+Elevator moved to floor 4
+Elevator has reached 5
+Elevator is in the arrived at destination state Elevator complete request at Sat Feb 17 12:00:41 EST 2024 Scheduler is in the finished request state
+Elevator is in the dropping off passenger state Elevator is in the waiting state

 This shows the requests that were made, when they were completed based on the current time, and the output should have no errors.
 If the output has an error then the test has failed.